abdullahZahid951/PubMedArticleSummarizer/README.md

 ### Prerequisites

-- Anaconda distribution with Python 3.8 or higher
+- Anaconda distribution with Python 3.8 or higher installed.

 ### Setup